dbushell/docker-wordpress-scripts/README.md

 Run `npm init` if you don't have a `package.json`.

-Install `docker-wordpress-scripts` to the project directory:
+Install `docker-wordpress-scripts` to the project repository:

 ```sh
 npm install docker-wordpress-scripts --save